itsOasi/Candy-Kitty/README.md

 # Candy Kitty
- Cute endless platformer where you eat candy and fight snakes
+ Cute endless mobile platformer where you eat candy and fight snakes